golddranks/lfs_docker/README.md

 twice or even thrice.

-The steps 2 - 3 of building the minimal system provide some insight to cross-compiling, bootstrapping and the GCC toolchain and it's dependencies, but the most important steps to get understanding about a minimal Linux system are arguably the steps from 5 onwards.
+The steps 2 - 3 of building the minimal system provide some insight to cross-compiling, bootstrapping and the GCC toolchain and its dependencies, but the most important steps to get understanding about a minimal Linux system are arguably the steps from 5 onwards.